R3D9477/ownSysroot/README.md

-# imx6deb
+# ownSysroot
-Debian-based sysroot for imx6
+System for sysroot building written on pure Bash.

 ## build_OpenRex_Full.sh:
 * script for automated building of Debian-based sysroot for OprenRex board (based on i.mx6 SoC)